Linaro/website/_posts/2016/01/2016-01-19-lhg-optee-arm-trustzone.markdown

 link: /blog/lhg-optee-arm-trustzone/
 slug: lhg-optee-arm-trustzone
-title: LHG takes another step forward in Enhanced Content Protection with OPTEE on ARM® TrustZone®
+title: LHG takes another step forward in Enhanced Content Protection with OPTEE on Arm® TrustZone®
 wordpress_id: 9924
 categories:
 - blog
 ---

-## LHG takes another step forward in Enhanced Content Protection with OPTEE on ARM® TrustZone®
+## LHG takes another step forward in Enhanced Content Protection with OPTEE on Arm® TrustZone®

 Mark Gregotski and Zoltan Kuscsik

 As studios begin creating ultra-high definition (UHD) content and delivering it to customer devices, a higher level of content protection is required.
 As a consequence of these more stringent requirements, the digital rights management (DRM) solutions that protect the content, as well as the keys used to decrypt the content, are moving from software to hardware based solutions.
 Hardware-based security systems allow the security and robustness rules for premium content to be satisfied.

 A secure Trusted Execution Environment (TEE) allows the security processes related to key management, content decryption, and content decoding to be executed in a secure environment, not accessible from user space.
-An example implementation of a TEE, is the Linaro OPTEE that runs on ARM-based CPU TrustZone® architecture.
+An example implementation of a TEE, is the Linaro OPTEE that runs on Arm-based CPU TrustZone® architecture.

 In addition, commercial DRM porting kits are now available that interface to a TEE to take advantage of this secure hardware functionality.
 An example, is the latest Microsoft PlayReady® DRM porting kit designed to interface to a generic TEE.
 The PlayReady interface for Trusted Execution Environments (PRiTEE) is implemented in the PlayReady PK 3.0 release.